Skip to main content

 Did he remember her when he breathed his last?
 She wondered between her sobs.
 She remembered his last words.
 Dawn seemed far as her life was plunged into darkness.

 “You have sinned.
-Now apologize to Father and stop the bloodshed.
+Now apologise to Father and stop the bloodshed.
 He will make you the emperor.
 Divide the empire among you all.
-In return let Dara live in a small province peacefully.”
+In return, let Dara live in a small province peacefully.”
 Aurangzeb laughed at her offer.
 She also knew that the emperor was in no position to make such offers.
-Besides Dara was the popular one.
+Besides, Dara was the popular one.
 His survival would mean danger.

 On her way back, an injured Rajput soldier from their camp stopped her procession and demanded a meeting.
 He was from Bundi.